Python Geospatial CI/CD & Wheel Building

 Python Geospatial CI/CD & Wheel Building is a technical resource for compiling, testing, and distributing Python geospatial C-extensions — the bindings behind GDAL, PROJ, and PyProj — using modern CI/CD and wheel workflows.
 It exists to make native spatial packaging reproducible instead of fragile.

 It is written for python gis developers, package maintainers, devops, and data platform teams.
-Every guide ships exact, copy-pasteable configuration and validation commands so you can move from a broken ImportError to a portable, audited wheel.
+Every guide ships exact, copy-pasteable configuration and validation commands so you can move from a broken ImportError to a portable, audited wheel — across 2 core areas, 12 topics, and 10 step-by-step deep dives.

-Two pillars, each broken into focused clusters and deep-dive guides.
+Two core areas, each broken into focused topics and deep-dive guides.

 Geospatial C-Extension Fundamentals & ABI Architecture